Skip to content

 The default of 10 concurrent requests is a good starting point.
 Lower it when crawling sites with strict rate limits; raise it for high-throughput internal crawls.

-The engine also applies per-domain rate limiting through the RateLimiter trait.
-The default PerDomainThrottle enforces a 200ms delay between requests to the same domain, and automatically respects Crawl-delay directives from robots.txt when respect_robots_txt is enabled.
+A per-domain rate limit also applies: the engine enforces a 200 ms minimum interval between requests to the same domain, and automatically respects Crawl-delay directives from robots.txt when respect_robots_txt is enabled.

 Domain scoping